port-labs/port-docs/docs/create-self-service-experiences/setup-backend/github-workflow/examples/Upbound/eks-as-a-service-action.md

 </details>

-### Create repository secrets for the Github actions to use
+### Create repository secrets for the GitHub actions to use
-Follow Github's [guide](https://docs.github.com/en/actions/security-guides/using-secrets-in-github-actions#creating-secrets-for-a-repository) to add required secrets to the repository.
+Follow GitHub's [guide](https://docs.github.com/en/actions/security-guides/using-secrets-in-github-actions#creating-secrets-for-a-repository) to add required secrets to the repository.
 These are the secrets that need to be created:
 * `UPBOUND_TOKEN` - The Upbound organization's API token;
+* `UPBOUND_ORG_ID` - The Upbound organization's ID;
 * `PORT_CLIENT_ID` - The Port organization's client id;
 * `PORT_CLIENT_SECRET` - The Port organization's client secret.